alex92dufo/Web/README.md

 # Web
-Projects regarding the use of different technologies in web domain in a scholar context
+Projects regarding the use of multiple web technologies (JS, JSON, Bootstrap, etc.) in a scholar context
+<br/> Teacher: Philippe Langlais.